 The BDBikes magnetic turbo trainer has an RRP of £79.99 but at the time of writing is advertised at £56.99 on Amazon.co.uk.
 This turbo trainer uses magnets to generate ‘Eddy Current’, which are caused when a magnet spins relative to a metal disc.
 You can learn more about how magnetic turbo trainers work here.

 One of the main benefits of this magnetic resistance is that you can move the position of the magnet within the resistance unit via a handlebar mounted resistance lever.
 This in-turn changes the resistance applied to your back wheel, so you can have harder workouts if you choose too.
 In total there are 6 resistance levels.
 The BDBikes trainer also comes with a front wheel support and a 12 month (no quibble) warranty.

-There are over 270 reviews for this trainer with an average rating of 4.5/5 stars.
+There are roughly 700 reviews for this trainer with an average rating of 4.5/5 stars.

 The PedalPro turbo trainer uses a magnetic resistance unit just like the BKBikes trainer above.
 However, the lower price of PedalPro means that it does not have an adjustable resistance unit.
 Also it does not include a front wheel support.
 The PedalPro turbo trainer has an RRP of £149.99 but I do not expect you to pay anywhere near this.
 At the time of writing it is available on Amazon for £47.99.

 For around £20 more a variable resistance model is available although you would still need to purchase a front wheel support if you need one.